goharbor/harbor/docs/installation_guide.md

 # Installation and Configuration Guide

-Harbor can be installed by one of two approaches:
+There are two possibilities when installing Harbor.

-- **Online installer:** The installer downloads Harbor's images from Docker hub.
+- **Online installer:** The online installer downloads the Harbor images from Docker hub.
 For this reason, the installer is very small in size.

-- **Offline installer:** Use this installer when the host does not have an Internet connection.
-The installer contains pre-built images so its size is larger.
+- **Offline installer:** Use the offline installer if the host to which are are deploying Harbor does not have a connection to the Internet.
+The offline installer contains pre-built images so it is larger than the online installer.

-All installers can be downloaded from the **[official release](https://github.com/goharbor/harbor/releases)** page.
+You download the installers from the **[official release](https://github.com/goharbor/harbor/releases)** page.

-This guide describes the steps to install and configure Harbor by using the online or offline installer.
+This guide describes how to install and configure Harbor by using either the online or offline installer.
 The installation processes are almost the same.

-If you run a previous version of Harbor, you may need to update ```harbor.yml``` and migrate the data to fit the new database schema.
-For more details, please refer to **[Harbor Migration Guide](migration_guide.md)**.
+If you are upgrading from a previous version of Harbor, you might need to update the configuration file and migrate your data to fit the database schema of the later version.
+For information about upgrading, see the **[Harbor Upgrade and Migration Guide](migration_guide.md)**.

-In addition, the deployment instructions on Kubernetes has been created by the community.
-Refer to [Harbor on Kubernetes](kubernetes_deployment.md) for details.
+In addition, the Harbor community created instructions describing how to deploy Harbor on Kubernetes.
+If you want to deploy Harbor to Kubernetes, see [Harbor on Kubernetes](kubernetes_deployment.md).

 ## Harbor Components

+The table below lists the components that are deployed when you deploy Harbor.

 |Component|Version|
 |---|---|